SamuelFoc/Flat-Manager-API/README.md

     If you want to use a **GMAIL** account, you should allow 2-Step verification in it (use this link: https://support.google.com/accounts/answer/185839?hl=en&co=GENIE.Platform%3DDesktop).

-    Using google tutorial from previous link you should generate a password for third party aplications and then you can use it as a password in this app.
+    With the google tutorial in the previous link, you can generate a password for third-party applications and then use it as a password for this app.

     ## CORS policy

     If you want to use this API you have to set up the CORS policy.
-As first you shoul go to main folder "Flat-Manager-API-main" and then to file: **./app/config/allowedOrigins.js**.
-In this file you will find preset origins, as can be seen below.
+First, you should go to the main folder "Flat-Manager-API-main" and then to the file: **./app/config/allowedOrigins.js**.
+In this file, you will find preset origins, as can be seen below.

     ![CORS origins](./screens/CORS_origins.png "CORS origins")

-    If you want to run your FrontEnd or another API on different host and port you should add it into the **allowedOrigins**.
+    If you want to run your FrontEnd or another API on a different host and port you should add it to the **allowedOrigins**.

     Also if you want to add some endpoints into this API you should go to the file: **./app/config/corsOptions.js** and set up all allowed methods.